 As soon as they sat down with their first plate from the buffet, one gentleman reached into his murse (man’s purse), and pulled out this bottle- Mae Ploy Green Spicy Seafood Sauce.
 I am familiar with Mae Ploy Sweet Chili Sauce as that is what Filipinos use with lumpia.
 He let us try it and it was very good, that I took a picture of it, so I could remember it.

 — Pastries, Coffee and the Girl in Red —

-We had just finished a morning tour with a horse and carriage ride to the Edfu Temple and were being brought back to the ship.
+We had just finished a morning tour with a horse and carriage ride to the Edfu Temple, and were being brought back to the ship.
 We saw a young girl in red, who was mute and looked disheveled.
-She was selling tissue and around her were the men who were exploiting her.
-I do not remember if we gave her money at that time but we quickly walked down the stairs and on to the ship.
-There were many people selling things and we did not want to get caught up in the chaos with our wallet out.
+She was selling tissue, and around her were the men who were exploiting her.
+I do not remember if we gave her money at that time, but we quickly walked down the stairs and on to our ship.
+There were many people selling things, and we did not want to get caught up in the chaos with our wallets out.

 — RUM Filled Pina Colada —

 Considering Egypt is non-alcohol country, I figured that was why we tasted no rum in our drinks.
 My friend and I ordered Pina Coladas while on the sun deck, as we were cruising down the Nile River.
 Once we took a sip, we looked at each other with that “Do you taste that?
 No alcohol!” look.

 We motioned to the server and told him that there was not any alcohol inside.
 Well, he fixed that alright!
 He came over with a bottle of rum, and poured in as much as he could without a spill over.
 It was so great that I put my hat on it, and then ordered another one.